gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 ### Relational QM (Rovelli, 1996)

-**Core claim:** Quantum states are not absolute — they are relational.
+**Core claim:** Quantum states are not absolute, they are relational.
 A quantum state $$|\psi\rangle$$ is always the state *relative to* some observer or system.

 Different observers can assign different states to the same system.
-Both assignments are correct — relative to their respective observers.
+Both assignments are correct, relative to their respective observers.

 **Measurement:** System S interacts with observer O.
 Relative to O, S is in a definite state after interaction.